 MoDOT's daily operations are under the direction and supervision of the director, who is appointed by the commission.
-The MoDOT director is assisted by a chief financial and administrative officer, who is responsible for the financial and administrative operations, and a chief engineer, who is in charge of MoDOT's road and bridge design, construction and maintenance activities statewide.
+The MoDOT director is assisted by a chief engineer, who is in charge of MoDOT's road and bridge design, construction and maintenance activities statewide and a chief financial officer, who is responsible for the financial and administrative operations.
 The directors of Community Relations, Governmental Relations, Organizational Results, Audits and Investigations and Chief Counsel's Office also report to the department director.